-What comes up to your mind first when you see these two terms Remarketing vs Retargeting?
-Confused or just supprised? well, you will soon get to know what these two mean and how you can apply these in your marketing and advertising campaigns.
+What is Remarketing vs Retargeting, What comes up to your mind first when you see these two terms Remarketing vs Retargeting?
+Confused or just surprised? well, you will soon get to know what these two mean and how you can apply these in your marketing and advertising campaigns.

-There are brands that have a lot of traffic but actually don’t have many sells or conversions.
+There are brands that have a lot of traffic but actually don’t have many sales or conversions.
 One of the reasons is that they simply fail in their remarketing and retargeting campaigns.

 On average, research shows that only 2% of the people that visit your website end up taking actions that lead to purchase or conversion.